 Educational excellence in Science, Technology, Engineering, and Math (STEM) is crucial to success in a dynamic modern manufacturing economy.
 See Bill Foster’s positions on Education.

 The problem is also cultural.
 Henry Ford and Thomas Edison were once heroes to ordinary Americans because of the products they invented and manufactured.
-A large and growing fraction of the students from top Universities now head to careers in Wall Street Finance instead of the real economy.
+A large and growing fraction of the students from top universities now head to careers on Wall Street instead of the real economy.
 It’s been decades since a leader in the manufacturing world has been recognized as a hero in our popular culture.

 The key to U.S. Manufacturing is to get the next generation of students interested in building things.